The Third Ingredient: Construction

 Getting Down To Basics: Bella Linea's Recommendations

-If you choose not to buy a baffle-box comforter, you might need to skip buying a down comforter altogether.
+If you choose not to buy a baffle-box comforter, you probably should skip buying a down comforter altogether.
 Why?
 Because a baffle-box construction is the best of all constructions, and allows a comforter to properly loft and insulate to give you the most comfortable night’s sleep.
 It also enhances the coveted ‘wrapped in a cocoon’ feeling.
 And, it’s a distinguishing factor that alone can spell the difference between so-so, and fabulous.

 A baffle-box construction contains internal fabric walls that separates the top and bottom sides of the comforter within its box design.
 Baffles also add strength to a comforter and reduces the stress on the stitching that comes from daily handling.
 The larger the box size, the more a comforter will loft and its ‘line of demarkation’ will also be less noticeable beneath its duvet cover.